sagiegurari/simple-oracledb/README.md

 //get pool and start using the new function pool.myPoolFunc();
 ```

+An example of an existing extension can be found at: [oracledb-upsert](https://github.com/sagiegurari/oracledb-upsert) which adds the connection.upsert (insert/update) functionality.

 <br>
 **The rest of the API is the same as defined in the oracledb library: https://github.com/oracle/node-oracledb/blob/master/doc/api.md**